Marilyn Butler

 Marilyn Speers Butler, Lady Butler, FRSA, FRSL, FBA (née Evans; 11 February 1937 – 11 March 2014) was a British literary critic.
 She was King Edward VII Professor of English Literature at the University of Cambridge from 1986 to 1993, and Rector of Exeter College, Oxford, from 1993 to 2004.
-She was the first female head of a formerly all male Oxford or Cambridge college.
+She was the first female head of a formerly all-male Oxford or Cambridge college.
 She won the British Academy's Rose Mary Crawshay Prize in 1973.

 Biography

-Marilyn Speers Evans was born in Coombe, Kingston upon Thames on 11 February 1937.
+Marilyn Speers Evans was born in Coombe, Kingston upon Thames, on 11 February 1937.
 Her father, Sir Trevor Maldwyn Evans was a journalist and her mother was Margaret Speers "Madge" Evans (née Gribbin).
 At the age of two, she was evacuated with her mother and elder brother to New Quay in Wales, where she remained until the end of World War II.
-She was educated at Wimbledon High School and St Hilda's College, Oxford, graduating with a first class degree in English in 1958.
+She was educated at Wimbledon High School and St Hilda's College, Oxford, graduating with a first-class degree in English in 1958.
 She became a school teacher, but in 1960 joined the BBC as a journalist.
 On 3 March 1962, she married David Butler; the couple had three sons.

-After she was diagnosed with Alzheimer's in 2004, Butler's health declined and she died at Headington Care Home, Oxford on 11 March 2014 as a result of a respiratory tract infection.
+After she was diagnosed with Alzheimer's disease in 2004, Butler's health declined and she died at Headington Care Home, Oxford, on 11 March 2014 as a result of a respiratory tract infection.

 Career

-In the early 1960s, Butler left journalism, and returned to academia, completing her doctorate thesis in 1966 in Oxford.
+In the early 1960s, Butler left journalism, and returned to academia, completing her doctoral thesis in 1966 in Oxford.
 She received a research fellowship at St Hilda's College, Oxford.
-Her published works include Romantics, Rebels and Reactionaries and Jane Austen and the War of Ideas.
+Her published works include Romantics, Rebels and Reactionaries (1982) and Jane Austen and the War of Ideas (1975).
 Much of her work was devoted to the career of the Anglo-Irish Romantic novelist Maria Edgeworth, a relative of her husband, including a classic literary biography and an important edition of her collected works for Pickering & Chatto.
-She collaborated with her sister-in-law Christina Colvin on Maria Edgeworth, resulting in two books for which they each won the Rose Mary Crawshay Prize in 1973.
+Butler collaborated with her sister-in-law Christina Colvin on Maria Edgeworth, resulting in two books for which they each won the Rose Mary Crawshay Prize in 1973.

-In June 2003 she was awarded an honorary degree from the Open University as Doctor of the University.
-Butler was a Fellow of the British Academy.
+In June 2003, Butler was awarded an honorary degree from the Open University as Doctor of the University.
+She was a Fellow of the British Academy.